Who is eligible for Stanton K9 grants?

 Where do the dogs come from and who trains them?

 K9 trainers typically work with an established group of vendors for “green dogs” that are bred for working lives.
 These dogs are generally either German Shepherds, Dutch Shepherds or Belgian Malinois.
 Once training is arranged, the trainers will be able to help your department select a dog.
-Foundation grant recipients attend training schools with the Boston Police Department, Massachusetts State Police, or the Berkshire County Sheriff’s office; depending on the department’s location and availability.
+Foundation grant recipients attend training schools with the Boston Police Department, Massachusetts State Police, Berkshire County Sheriff’s office, or Law Enforcement Dogs of Maine; depending on the department’s location and availability.
 Patrol school is a full time program that typically lasts 10-14 weeks.
 The handler and dog master skills in obedience, aggression control, tracking and searches.
 Specialty certification for narcotics, ballistics or accelerants is typically conducted 8-9 months after completing patrol school.

 “My department would like a dog for narcotics help, but a shepherd seems too heavy handed.
 Can we get a friendly Labrador?”